quiltdata/benchling-packager/README.md

 ## Installation

-> FIXME: currently it works only in us-east-1 region, because lambda's layer is deployed only in that region

 You will need access to both the AWS Console and Benchling Admin Console to complete the configuration.
 You will also need: